 Crucial to the integrity of the awards is the nomination and judging process.
 No company or individual can enter themselves into the awards, but rather are nominated in a confidential process by IFWG members.
 Products are bought and paid for and a formal tasting meeting takes place where members vote, using proportional representation.

 The inaugural award ceremony took place in the Stephen’s Green Hibernian Club, with canapés and drinks served.
 Two years later, Ballygowan came on board to sponsor the awards and they were held at The Commons restaurant on St Stephen’s Green, where the chef created a four-course lunch menu featuring the winning produce.
 Over the years the awards were also held in the Writer’s Museum on Parnell Square with Ross Lewis of Chapter One creating the menu for the lunch.

 From 2004 to 2015, the awards were hosted at l’Ecrivain on Baggot Street.
 In 2014, the Guild introduced the inaugural IFWG Drink Award to reflect the exciting blossoming of a vibrant craft beer, cider and spirits sector here in Ireland.

-In 2016, the awards moved to Restaurant Patrick Guilbaud, with Michelin-starred chef Guillaume Lebrun creating stunning dishes with the award-winning ingredients and Bord Bia sponsoring the event.
+From 2016 to 2018, the awards were hosted at Restaurant Patrick Guilbaud, with Michelin-starred chef Guillaume Lebrun creating stunning dishes with the award-winning ingredients and Bord Bia sponsoring the event.